microsoft/coe-starter-kit/coe-cli/docs/aa4am/key-concepts.md

 ### Automation

-The CLI provides the following key steps.
+The COE CLI provides the following key steps.

 1. Import Managed solution into environment to allow Advanced Makers to Manage git import, create branches, pull requests and updates to test and production.